Giangvp99/tmux/README.md

-Some config for tmux bester
+Some config for tmux better